akoshiol/BF591-project/README.md

 **Contents** <br>
 <br>
-*"data" folder* : .txt and .csv files of counts and DE data from GSE64810 on NCBI <br>
+*"data" folder* : .csv files of counts and DE data from GSE64810 on NCBI <br>
 <br>
-*"testing_samples.R"* : file used to create R code for the samples tab in the Shiny app
+*"testing_samples.R"* : file used to create R code for the samples tab in the Shiny app<br>
+*"sample_preprocessing.ipynb"* : file used to process sample info data for use in R<br>
+*samples_app.R* : testing code in the testing_samples.R file in an app format for use in the final app